abhishek2k4/ytMusicLooper/README.md

 1. Clone the repository:
  git clone https://github.com/abhishek2k4/ytMusicLooper.git

+(OR)
+ Download this repo

-2. Open Chrome and go to:   chrome://extensions
+3. Open Chrome and go to:   chrome://extensions
 Enable Developer Mode (top-right)

 Click Load unpacked and select the project folder